devshane/slork/README.md

 # Slork

 Slork is a Slack wrapper around the text adventure Zork.
 It forwards commands from Slack through the `zork` binary and returns the output.
+Games are saved per-channel.

 ## Installation